shreysh-mane/Is-your-birthday-lucky/README.md

 # Is-your-birthday-lucky
-This project is used to check if your birthday is lucky or not.
+This project is used to check if a number is lucky for you or not by comparing that no with your birthdate.